I Audited a Quantum Device Gateway's gRPC Interface. Here's What I Found.

 Founder & CEO, Quantum Shield Labs

 Former executive chef turned cybersecurity entrepreneur.
-Builds autonomous security agents like CrawDaddy and thinks about the intersection of AI agent infrastructure and post-quantum cryptography.
+Focused on the intersection of AI agent infrastructure and post-quantum cryptography.
 BS in Software Development & Security, UMGC.